Home Remedies For Heartburn (And When You Need A Doctor)

 With the popularity of essential oils, some consider using peppermint or ginger essential oil as an aid for digestion.
 Speak with your healthcare provider before taking essential oils internally or topically.
 Essential oils can interact with medications, each person's body reacts differently to these oils, and because the oils are not regulated, there can be inconsistencies in what is the actual product purchased.

 A little baking soda mixed with water can reduce your stomach's acidity level, says Rouzer.
 It works like an over-the-counter antacid, but unlike those fruity delights, a baking soda concoction doesn't taste as good.

-Bottom line: If you've got baking soda in your pantry, try this home remedy when you're desperate for relief.
+Bottom line: If you've got baking soda in your pantry, try this home remedy when you're desperate for relief from reflux.

 The best way to avoid heartburn discomfort is to prevent it.
 These lifestyle changes can make a big difference:

 - Avoid trigger foods: Foods that promote heartburn include fried and fatty foods, caffeine, chocolate, spicy foods and carbonated beverages.